mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

 1.3.
 Reliability
     a.
 Notification-engine must support retries based on a configuration
     b.
 HTTP keep-alive must be configured for HTTP transports
     c.
-A delivery-report must be published to a kafka event topic indicating the result of the notifications:
+A delivery-report must be published to a kafka event topic indicating the result of the notification:
         i. success / error
-        ii. meta-data: retry-count, request-latency, etc
+        ii. meta-data: request-timestamp, delivery-timestamp, request-latency
     d.
 Delivery-reports events must be persisted into a data-store (Central-Ledger?)

 1.4.
 Notification-engine must be support the following ingress: